- "The capital may already be in ruins, but I will protect Klaipeda."

 - Pistol-Whipping: Or the sword variant of it anyway, which is called Pommel Beat here.
 This attack does added damage to stunned foes, and partially ignores the defense of Medium or Small-sized enemies.

 - Stance System: When using Gung Ho, Swordsmen become more like Glass Cannons, trading physical defense for physical attack strength.

 - "Using all your power to crush any enemy that would threaten the Kingdom.
 That's how Highlanders fight in battle."

-One of the classes available to Swordsmen when they reach Rank 2.
+One of the classes available to Swordsmen.
 Highlanders are loosely based on the light infantry of medieval Scotland's highlander clans, and emphasize two-handed sword combat and whacking their enemies around as if they were golf balls.